 The Financial Statements are prepared under the historical cost convention, as modified by the revaluation of certain financial instruments.
 The actuarial present value of pensions and other future benefits of the Scheme are not applicable to these Financial Statements.
-The principal accounting policies adopted in the preparation of these Financial Statements remain unchanged from the previous year.

 2.3 Use of Estimates and Judgement